Crossing Jordan: Broadcast

 Crossing Jordan premiered in 2001 on NBC.
 It aired on Mondays, Fridays, Sundays and finally Wednesdays for its final episodes.

 The show was put on hiatus for most of the 2003–2004 season to accommodate Hennessy's real-life pregnancy.
 The series returned on March 9, 2004, with a shortened 13-episode season.
 Due to the season being broadcast out of order, the cliffhanger plotline from the season-two finale was aired as the last episode of the season instead of the first; instead, the first featured an unrelated story with a humorous subplot that paid homage to Alfred Hitchcock's 1954 film Rear Window.

 A crossover episode of Las Vegas in which the Crossing Jordan cast appears was aired on November 17, 2006, though NBC was not airing new episodes of Crossing Jordan in autumn 2006.

 Originally, the sixth season was slated for Sunday nights after the football season ended in January, but it was then scheduled to premiere on October 20, 2006, and to be on Friday nights with Medium being put into the after-football Sunday-night slot.
 It was scheduled to air at 8 pm Eastern/Pacific and 7 pm Central/Mountain, but NBC decided to avoid showing scripted programming at that hour.
 The season premiere was pre-empted in favor of 1 vs. 100, a game show hosted by Bob Saget.
 The season premiere ran on January 14, 2007, at 10 pm Eastern/Pacific and 9 pm Central.
 Beginning March 7, 2007, the show moved to a new time slot, Wednesday 9/8C where it was promoted as a female empowerment block with Medium.

 Syndication

 NBC tried syndicating Crossing Jordan during its second season.
 Reruns are often shown on A&E in the United States and Canada.
-Currently, it airs in syndication on CIN (Crime and Investigation Network) and Start TV.
-In January 2021, the Roku Channel in the U.S. released all episodes of Crossing Jordan to stream.
+It previously aired in syndication on CIN (Crime and Investigation Network).
+It currently airs on Start TV.
+In January 2021, The Roku Channel in the United States released all episodes of Crossing Jordan to stream.